 - to a bank account

-The main advantage is that you need to make your account verified to use it hereinafter as your eBay store.
+📌 Note: You need to verify your account to use it further with your eBay store.

-The good news is that this process is one-time only.
-After that, you can create as many eBay stores as you want.
+The good news is that it’s a one-time process.
+After that, you can manage as many eBay stores as you want.

-The process is in fact, pretty simple.
-Clicking the link, you’ll find yourself on the webpage where Payoneer offers you to choose one option: either open a new Payoneer account to connect it with your eBay profile or log in through the existing one.
+The process is, in fact, pretty simple.
+Payoneer gives you two options: either open a new Payoneer account to connect it with your eBay profile or log in through the existing one.

-The following steps look not so complicated either: connect account, sync eBay and Payoneer profiles, add your card, and submit.
+The following steps don’t look complicated either: connect your account, sync eBay and Payoneer profiles, add your card, and submit.

 As you need verification for your profile, here are the lists of the essential documents.
 Forewarned is forearmed, right?